dudintv/vizartist-scripts/dudin-logic/README.md

 # Dudin Logic

-Авторская альтернатива стандартной системе Transition Logic от Vizrt.
+An alternative to the standard Transition Logic system from Vizrt.

-## Запчасти
+## Parts

-* _Buffer_ - запоминает состояния нескольких элементов и восстанавливает.
+* _Buffer_ - remembers the states of several elements and restores.
-* _Control_ - делает сцену с титрами управляемой для предпросмотра в VCP.
+* _Control_ - makes the scene with lowerthirds manageable for preview in VCP.
-* _Element_ — логика работы одного элемента. В большинстве случаев, если не нужна логика взаимо-убирания - достаточно одного этого скрипта.
+* _Element_ — the main script!
+The logic of the operation of a single element.
-* _Global_ - следит за логикой взаимо-убирания.
+* _Global_ - monitors and executes the logic of cross-elements logic.